Black Sabbath announce new album, 2012 world tour

 The four musicians, now all in their 60s, released their last studio album of all original material in 1978 with "Never Say Never."

-Rumors of a possible reunion of the English metal band, regarded as one of the pioneers of heavy metal with hits like "Iron Man" and "War Pigs," had been swirling for months.
+Rumours of a possible reunion of the metal band, regarded as one of the pioneers of heavy metal with hits like "Iron Man" and "War Pigs," had been swirling for months.

 "It's just time," Osbourne said, noting that the four had tried in the past to work together again.
 "This time, for some magical reason, we have written about seven or eight songs."